 This timeline was originally created by Paige Meszaros in 2004 for the Centennial Campus 20th Anniversary.
 It has been subsequently updated by NCSU Libraries staff.

-NCSU developed research centers (precursors to Centennial Campus project) to encourage government and private funding for university.
+NC State developed research centers, prior to the Centennial Campus project, to encourage government and private funding for the university.

-Governor James B. Hunt gives series of speeches about the importance of state funding for biotechnology, microelectronics, and a school of textiles for NCSU.
+Governor James B. Hunt gave a series of speeches about the importance of state funding for biotechnology, microelectronics, and a school of textiles for NC State.

-North Carolina Governor (and NC State alumnus) James B. Hunt, Jr., alloted the initial 355-acre parcel of land for the university's Centennial Campus.
-The land had previously been part of the Dorothea Dix hospital.
+North Carolina Governor (and NC State alumnus) James B. Hunt Jr. alloted the initial 355-acre parcel of land for the university's Centennial Campus.
+The land was previously part of the Dorothea Dix hospital.

 An additional 450 acres was allocated from the State Farm Operations Commission by Governor Jim Martin's administration.

-UNC Board of Governors approved the request of NCSU Board of Trustees for permission to hire a firm to develop a Master Plan for the new property.
+UNC Board of Governors approved the request of the NC State Board of Trustees for permission to hire a firm to develop a Master Plan for the new property.

-NCSU Board of Trustees selected Carley Capital Group as the Master Planner/Development Adviser to project.
+The NC State Board of Trustees selected Carley Capital Group as the Master Planner and Development Adviser for the Centennial Campus project.

-After a site had been selected in Nov.
-1986, ground-breaking began the following Jan.
+After a site was selected in November 1986, ground-breaking began in January 1987.

 Faculty and administration of the College of Textiles voted unanimously against moving to Centennial Campus.

-The NCSU Endowment Board of Trustees purchased a 2.5 acre parcel of land from UNC-Greensboro.
+The NC State Endowment Board of Trustees purchased a 2.5 acre parcel of land from UNC-Greensboro.

 Land totaling 118.9 acres was exchanged with the North Carolina Department of Agriculture and reallocated by the Council of State.